The Clear

 established herself as the best female dancer in the club.
 She was

-clearly the star of the night and began to enjoy her sudden popularity.
+clearly the star of the night.
+She began to enjoy her sudden popularity.

 This was kind of fun.
 It was therapeutic as well.